 UCC Volunteer Ministries Twin Maps Project visits Back Bay Mission, Biloxi, MS. Other sites in this video include: Camp Courageous, Monticello, IA; Rockford Work Camp, Rockford, IL and Urban Spirit, Louisville, KY.

 Back Bay Mission is a community ministry of the United Church of Christ, serving the Mississippi Gulf Coast and the wider church community through faithful witness for social justice and compassionate service to the poor and marginalized.
 The mission meets the urgent needs of those suffering from poverty and its effects while building pathways to social justice.
 It leads the way in delivering services creating collaborative solutions, and transforming lives through Mission immersion

 Minimum Age: 14 years

 Adult to Youth Ratio: 1 adult for every 5 youth.
-5 Groups are asked to include adults skilled in construction and home repair.
+Groups are asked to include one skilled worker in construction and home repair for every 5 unskilled workers.